Ping Command in Linux

 ping -c 1 DESTINATION

 ping -c 1 linuxize.com

 Specify the Source Interface

-By default, ping will send ICMP packages via the default route.
+ping command is to send ICMP packages via the default route.
 If you have multiple interfaces on your machine you can specify the source interface with the

 ping -I INTERFACE_NAME DESTINATION

 ping command, it will use either IPv4 or IPv6, depending on your machine DNS settings.

 ping -4 DESTINATION

 ping -6 DESTINATION

 ping is a command-line network utility that allows you to test the IP-level connectivity of a given host on the network.